TimLohrer/auth-rs/README.md

 Before starting the services, ensure the following environment variables are properly configured in the `docker-compose.yml` file:

+### OIDC

+The well-known page is located in the backend at /api/.well-known/openid-configuration

 #### Backend Service (`auth-rs-backend`)

 - **`DATABASE_URL`**: The database connection string for MongoDB.